Volunteers: An Important Part of the Cancer Care Team

 - Offering personal attention to patients and families during their time at the hospital

 - Working with services such as the G. Mitchell Morris Cancer Learning Center

 - Assisting with laboratory research and clinical trials

 - Making donations to help patients

 - Helping at fundraising and special events

 The greatest benefit comes from helping others.
 You can gain valuable experience working with some of the world's best cancer professionals.
-HCI offers volunteers these other benefits:
+Huntsman Cancer Institute offers volunteers these other benefits:

 - Meal voucher after meeting shift requirement(s)